CPYokingc0/UCB-Project-1/README.md

-- The URL to navigate to is the *public IP address:5601/app/kibana*.
+- The URL to navigate to is the *public IP address of the ELK server plus :5601/app/kibana*.
 If the webpage loads, the ELK server is running and configured.

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._